 It is the student's responsibility to plan ahead to submit assignments on time.
-If you are traveling, etc. and are unsure of your access to the internet, it is strongly recommended that you plan ahead and submit assignments and take quizzes early.
-If for some reason the Blackboard system is down and the class has trouble accessing the quiz (this is rare but has been known to happen) I will work with the class to create a new due date.
-The key is this: internet access is required for this course, if you are unsure of your potential access submit early!
+If you are traveling, etc. and are unsure of your access to the internet, it is strongly recommended that you plan ahead and submit assignments early.
+I